GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: EXPERIMENTAL EVALUATION

 where $N_{\mathrm{merge},t}$ is the number of points in $\mathcal{V}_{\mathrm{merge},t}$.
 Then, the transformed LiDAR points are merged into the voxel map~\cite{yuan2022ral}.
 Our hybrid-metric state update is summarized in Algorithm~\ref{alg: hybrid-metric state update}.

-\section{Experimental Evaluation}
+\section{EXPERIMENTAL EVALUATION}

-The main focus of this work is to develop a LIO framework that remains robust and computationally efficient across a wide range of scene scales, including indoor, outdoor, and transitional environments.
+The main focus of this work is to develop a LIO framework that remains robust and computationally efficient across a wide range of spatial scales, including confined spaces, open areas, and transitions between them.
 We present a series of experiments to demonstrate the capabilities of our method and to support our key claims.

-\subsection{Experimental setup}
+\subsection{EXPERIMENTAL SETUP}

-\subsubsection{Public datasets}
+\subsubsection{PUBLIC DATASETS}